 Class size is limited to provide adequate personal instruction in both classroom and lab and to allow access to special tools and equipment.
 The average class size is 24 students, with a maximum student-to-teacher ratio of 30:1 for lecture and 25:1 for labs.
+In the HVAC/CR program, the maximum student-to-teacher ratio is 25:1 for both lecture and labs.
 If any class exceeds those maximums, ATI will provide an additional lab assistant so that the maximum stated student-to-teacher ratio is maintained.